 With loads of sass and style, Clueless won the hearts of a generation and became one of the most beloved coming-of-age comedies of all time.
-But even if you're a total Betty or Baldwin, you probably don't know all the juicy details behind Clueless, its cast, and its creation.
+But even if you're a total Betty or Baldwin, you probably don't know all the juicy details behind Clueless, which arrived in theaters on July 19, 1995.

 Heckerling wanted to spin her combination of Emma and Gidget in the setting of a Beverly Hills high school, which she envisioned as a "hyper-pastel fantasy place."
 To create the movie's totally quotable dialogue, Heckerling sat in on classes to get a feel for how teens in the '90s talked.
 But Cher's classic "As if!" actually came from the lesbian community.
-Heckerling explained, "Any outsider group is going to create their own language—whether it's homosexual, black, prisoners, or cabdrivers.
-You just have to be willing to open your ears and listen."
+"Any outsider group is going to create their own language—whether it's homosexual, black, prisoners, or cab drivers," Heckerling explained. " You just have to be willing to open your ears and listen."

 You know how Cher rallies for America opening its borders to the Haiti-ans?
 The script read "Haitians" and Silverstone made an honest mistake.
 But before producers could rush in and correct her, Heckerling demanded they let her go.
 "I had to stop them," she remembers.
 "It was much funnier the way she said it.
 That was Cher."

-Witherspoon already had a few film roles to her credit in The Man in The Moon, A Far Off Place and Jack The Bear.
-Silverstone only had the Lolita-horror feature The Crush on her filmography.
-But with no pressure from the studio to cast stars, Heckerling picked the ingénue who she felt had "that Marilyn Monroe thing" that captured "a vague notion in my head of Cher as a pretty, sweet blonde, who, in spite of being the American ideal, people still really like."
+Witherspoon already had a few film roles to her credit with The Man in The Moon, A Far Off Place, and Jack The Bear.
+Silverstone only had the Lolita-like horror movie The Crush on her feature filmography.
+But with no pressure from the studio to cast stars, Heckerling had the freedom to pick the ingénue whom she felt had "that Marilyn Monroe thing" that captured "a vague notion in my head of Cher as a pretty, sweet blonde, who, in spite of being the American ideal, people still really like."

 But the eventual Buffy The Vampire Slayer star had to turn it down because of scheduling conflicts with All My Children, on which she appeared from 1993 to 1995, playing Kendall Hart Lang.